breaseabrol/rag-system/README.md

 - [ ] Observability layer + eval dashboard
 - [ ] Chunking/embedding comparison results published in this README
 - [ ] CI workflows live, deployed publicly

-*(Check off what's actually done — this list is more credible half-checked and honest than fully checked and wrong.)*

 ## 👤 Author